imagej/imagej.github.io/pages/BigDataViewer.md

 ### Adjusting Brightness and Color

-To change the brightness, contrast, or color of particular sources select {% include bc content='Settings | Brightness & Color' %}

-`or press the shortcut `

-{% include key content='S' %} .
-This brings up the brightness and color
+To change the brightness, contrast, or color of particular sources select {% include bc content='Settings | Brightness & Color' %} or press the shortcut {% include key content='S' %}.
+This brings up the brightness and color settings dialog.
-settings dialog.

 ![bdv-brightness-1.png](bdv-brightness-1.png "bdv-brightness-1.png")